Sarcoma UK Understanding Bone Sarcoma Patient Guide.pdfDownload

 - There are three main types of sarcoma: soft tissue sarcoma, bone sarcoma and gastrointestinal stromal tumours (GIST).

-- 10 people every day are diagnosed with sarcoma in the UK
+- Almost eight in 10 people (78%) diagnosed with sarcoma in the UK will live up to a year.